jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

 ANGELA: 	Yeah.

-SAM:    	a good stand of it,
+SAM:    	A good stand of it,
         	if you want any,

 ANGELA: 	Yeah.